0yazeed/Design-of-a-Robot-Motors-Robot-Eye-and-Efficient-Charger/Robot Eye/README.md

 ### Implementation Steps
-* 78L05 regulator, for step down the voltage to 5v
+* 78L05 regulator, for step down the voltage to 5v.
-* two LED, to work as the eye of the robot
+* two LED, to work as the eye of the robot.
-* resistor, to adjust current, the appropriate current for led is between 10mA -30mA, so I chose 11mA to save power
+* resistor, to adjust current, the appropriate current for led is between 10mA -30mA, so I chose 11mA to save power.
-* 9v battery
+* 9v battery.
-* transistor, to work as a switch
+* transistor, to work as a switch.
-* Arduino, to control transistor
+* Arduino, to control transistor.

-* code designed to off and on switch 60 times in a second to save power
+* code designed to off and on switch 60 times in a second to save power.

 ```
 void setup() {